 .md files to academic

 I’m sure my methods of bootstrapping my research can be further enhanced by people who’ve been through the whole process and are also agile advocates.
-If you think my work might benefit from some other tool or practice not mentioned here, please let me know by adding an issue in the Github repo as feedback.
+If you think my work might benefit from some other tool or practice not mentioned here, please let me know.
 Every remark is greatly appreciated!